jdmremi/Jisho-Anki-Exporter/README.md

 - Sometimes AnkiConnect prevents incoming requests due to some CORS issues.
 This happens rarely, but if you add `"*"` to `webCorsOriginList` in AnkiConnect's config, then this issue does not persist.

-- Sometimes the socket to communicate with Jisho and the extension's server doesn't initialize properly, therefore data is not sent/received sometimes.

 - Background is reporting some errors which need to be handled, such as...
     - `Unchecked runtime.lastError: Could not establish connection.
 Receiving end does not exist.`
     - `No tab with id: ...`